gobabygocarswithjoysticks/gbg-pcb/docs/instructions/how-to-make-boards.md

 Carefully pick up the PCB with tweezers.

-Use the tweezers to hold the PCB about a centimeter (half inch) above the hot plate for 1 minute so that the PCB can slowly heat up.
+Use the tweezers to hold the PCB as close to the hot plate as you can without touching or tilting the PCB.
+Hold the PCB there for 1 minute so that the PCB can slowly heat up.

 Gently set the PCB on the hotplate.
 Slide the PCB fully on the hotplate.